What you'll find on this page

 After cochlear implant surgery, your head will be wrapped in a bandage to protect the incision.

-After the bandage is removed, there may be some swelling around the incision.
+When the bandage is removed, there may be some swelling around the incision.
 Once it heals and the swelling disappears, you may have a slightly raised bump where surgeons have placed the implant.
-Don't worry, this area is typically covered by hair.
+This area is typically covered by hair.

 Now is the time to rest and get ready for your switch-on appointment.